Business Analytics: what they are and how they help a business

 2) Diagnostic Analytics

-Diagnostic Analytics answers the question: "Why is this happening?"
+They answer the question: "Why is this happening?"

-This type of Business Analytics uses techniques such as data mining, data mining and correlation to identify root causes of events.
+They use techniques such as data mining, data mining and correlation to identify root causes of events.

 That is, the data will be related to customer age, season, questionnaires, advertisements and so on.

-In other words, with diagnostic analytics we get to the root of an issue, which is very useful for businesses.
+In other words, with diagnostic analytics we get to the root of an issue, which is very useful for businesses

 3) Predictive Analytics